Popular Shopping Districts in Minneapolis

 Uptown

 In addition to a hipster-haven, Uptown is also a foodie-haven, with most of its restaurants doubling as ideal spots for nightlife.
 Barbette and Darbar are local favorites.
-For plant-based cuisine, check out Trio and Vegan East.
-And if you need something quick, Peoples Organic and Agra Culture are your go-tos.
+If you need something quick, a sandwich from Black Walnut Bakery is the way to go.

 Lake Street